CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 </div>

 ### Nikon FM: Overview
 The Nikon FM was launched in 1977 as a fully mechanical 35mm SLR aimed at advanced amateurs.
-It was a lighter and more focused version of the professional F series cameras, offering reliability, simplicity, and durability at a more affordable price.
-In an age when many cameras were beginning to rely on batteries to operate, it promised a reliable fully mechanical operation that appealed to amateurs and professionals alike.
+It was the lighter and more focused little brother of the professional Nikon F2, offering reliability, simplicity, and durability at a more affordable price.
+In an age when many cameras were beginning to rely on batteries to operate, it promised a reliable fully mechanical operation would never let you down.

 ### My Camera
-This was my very first film camera, and I've put more rolls of film through it than anything else I own.
-I bought it at Southerlands Photo in Huntsville in mid‑2016 for about $150.
-It came bundled with the minimalist pancake 50mm f/1.8 and a 55mm f/3.5 macro lens.
-Over the next two years, while traveling extensively for work, I took this camera everywhere.
-This camera just works.
-It's small, reliable, take great glass, and I love it.
+This was my very first film camera, and after a decade of shooting, it's hard to imagine a better first choice.
+I bought it in 2016 from Malcolm and Betsy at Southerlands Photo for about $150, and it came bundled with the minimalist pancake 50mm f/1.8 and a 55mm f/3.5 macro lens.

+Over the next two years, I traveled extensively for work, and this camera came with me everywhere.
+It just simply works.
+It's small, reliable, it takes great glass, and I love it.

+### Shooting Experience
+My Nikon FM and FM2 are some of my absolute favorite cameras to shoot, and they are the benchmark by which I judge every other camera in my collection.
+There is an absolute avalanche of information on them on the internet, so here I'll hit some of the highlights and less frequently mentioned features.

+**Light Meter**: Not everyone loves the LED light meter, instead preferring the needle found in the early F models and in the FE.
+I certainly see the point here, but frankly, looking through several hundred photos I've taken with my FM, I struggle to find a single poor exposure.
+If you've heard this brought up as a negative point, I wouldn't give it too much weight.

+**View Finder**: Almost perfect, with a split prism, a microprism, and both aperture and shutter speed displayed.
+Again, this is more or less the benchmark by which I judge other viewfinders.
+I will say though, that I do slightly prefer the professional F2 viewfinder's placement of the shutter and aperture.
+In the FM, the shutter is on the left, the aperture on the top, and the exposure on the right.
+However, in the F2, they are all clustered neatly together at the bottom.

+**Lens Compatibility**: Unlike the later FM2, the FM has a folding aperture interface lever that lets you mount the oldest non-ai lenses.
+If you are looking for maximum Nikon lens compatibility, the FM is one of the best bodies to get.
+I will say that I have personally modified 3 or 4 lenses for Ai compatibility, and it is pretty simple, so I wouldn't let this be a deciding factor if you are looking at at FM2 or FE2 instead.

+**Pancake Lenses**: The Series E pancake lenses were a cheaper and smaller alternative to the faster and more expensive Nikkor lenses.
+I own plenty of both varieties, and it is true that the Series E are cheaper and have more plastic.
+However, there are several versions of the Series E, including a kinda gross full plastic one.
+This is not the one I have, which has a chrome ring and is actually quite good.
+Despite the naysayers, they have a bit of a cult following because of how small, portable, and cheap they are.
+If there is one downside, it is that the 50/1.8 E has a minimum focusing distance of 0.6m, compared to 0.45m for the 50/1.4 AIS.

+**Shutter Lock**: All the Nikons have a shutter lock that is integrated with the film rewind.
+You slightly cock the film rewind to turn on the lightmeter and unlock the shutter button.
+Newcomers to the camera often struggle with this, but it is, in my opinion, a very elegant solution that is easy to use once you start shooting.
+Essentially, you just always rewind you film anyway after taking a shot.
+It saves battery and accidental exposures, and it's a feature I've found myself missing on other bodies.

 ### Tech Specs
 - **Dates Manufactured:** 1977–1982
-- **Camera Type:** 35mm SLR
+- **Camera Type:** SLR
-- **Shutter Speeds:** 1s to 1/1000s (with Bulb mode available)
 - **Format:** 35mm
 - **Primary Lens:** 50mm f/1.8 Series E Chrome Ring (3291471, from 1981–1985)
+- **Minimum Focusing Distance:** 0.6m
+- **Shutter Speeds:** 1s to 1/1000s, B
+- **Light Meter:** 60/40 center weighted, CdS (cadmium sulfide)
+- **Country of Origin**: Japan
+- **Weight w/ Lens:** 729g
 - **Serial Number:** FM 3091999
-- **Key Features:**
-  - 60/40 center weighted light metering.
-  - Viewfinder displays both the shutter speed and aperture.

-### Final Thoughts
-**Light Meter**: Not everyone loves the LED light meter, instead preferring the needle found in the early F models.

-**View Finder**: Almost perfect, with a split prism, a microprism, and both aperture and shutter speed displayed.
-I do slightly prefer the F2 viewfinder's placement of the shutter and aperture.

-**Lens Compatibility**: Unlike the later FM2, the FM has a folding aperture interface lever that lets you mount the oldest non-ai lenses.

-**Pancake Lenses**: The Series E pancake lenses were a cheaper and smaller alternative to the faster and more expensive Nikkor lenses.
-I own plenty of both varieties, and it is true that the Series E are cheaper and have more plastic.
-However, there are several versions of the Series E, including a kinda gross full plastic one and the one I have, which has a chrome ring and is actually quite good.
-Despite the naysayers, they have a bit of a cult following because of how small, portable, and cheap they are.
-If there is one huge downside, it is that the 50/1.8 E has a minimum focusing distance of 0.6m, compared to 0.45m for the 50/1.4 AIS.

-**Shutter Lock**: All the nikons have a shutter lock that is integrated with the film rewind.
-Newcomers to the camera often struggle with this, but it is a very elegant solution that is easy to use once you start shooting.
-Essentially, you always rewind you film anyway after taking a shot.
-Anytime you go to shoot, you just unlock the film rewind, and then after the shot, you easily wind the film.

 ### Photo Samples
 <div class="grid-container grid-2x2">